+One-off charges taken before or after you invest

 Entry charge No charge

 Exit charge No charge

-Charges taken from the Fund over a year r
+Charges taken from the Fund over a year

 Ongoing charges 1.85%

+Charges taken from the Fund under certain specific conditions

+Performance fee None

-The on-going charges figure is based on expenses for the year ending 31 December 2021 and excludes portfolio transaction costs.
+The on-going charges figure is based on expenses for the year ending 31 December 2022 and excludes portfolio transaction costs.
 The on-going charges figure may vary from year to year.

-More detailed information on charges can be found in the prospectus under the section entitled "Fees and Expenses" which is available at www.securisinvestments.com/UCITS.
+More detailed information on charges can be found in the prospectus under the section entitled "Fees and Expenses" which is available at securisinvestments.com/UCITS.